 - Egg wash

-- Cinnamon sugar – a combination of sugar and cinnamon power
+- Cinnamon sugar – a combination of sugar and cinnamon powder

 Best Apples to Use

 For this recipe, I used Fuji apples, which are our family’s favorite kind of apple.
-Though, according to The Food Lab’s test result, it’s not the best kind of apple for an apple pie (if you have time, read the article).
+However, according to The Food Lab’s test result, it’s not the best kind of apple for an apple pie.
 Granny Smith apples are one of the top choices for baking.
 What are your favorite(s) for making apple pies and tarts?

 Here are some of the popular apples to use in pies and tarts (in alphabetical order).